reactjs/react.dev/src/content/reference/react-dom/components/common.md

 </Sandpack>

-To fix the hanging ref to the DOM node that is no longer rendered set the `ref.current` to `null` in the ref callback cleanup function.
+To fix the hanging ref to the DOM node that is no longer rendered, set `ref.current` to `null` in the `ref` callback cleanup function.

 ```js
 import { useRef } from "react";